 Rao K, Micic D, Chenoweth E, Deng L, Galecki AT, Ring C, Young VB, Aronoff DM, Malani PN.
-Decreased Functional Status as a Risk Factor for Severe Clostridium difficile Infection among Hospitalized Older Adults.
+Poor Functional Status as a Risk Factor for Severe Clostridium difficile Infection in Hospitalized Older Adults.
 J Am Geriatr Soc.
-2013;in press.
+2013;61(10):1738-42.
+PMCID: 3801297.

 Bagdasarian N, Rao K, Malani PN.
-Changing Epidemiology and Control of Clostridium difficile in Older Adults.
-Curr Transl Geriatr and Exp Gerontol Rep. 2013;in press.
+Diagnosis and Treatment of Clostridium difficile in Adults: A Systematic Review.
+JAMA.
+2015;313(4):398-408.